corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/serialization/cordapp-custom-serializers-checkpoints.md

 title: Pluggable Serializers for CorDapps checkpoints
 ---

-# Pluggable serializers for CorDapp checkpoints

 If a CorDapp encounters an exception during the checkpoint process, it may need a custom serializer to make a class serializable.

 {{< warning >}}

-**IMPORTANT**

-* This is an unsupported advanced feature for use when a class cannot be serialized and cannot be avoided.
+This is an unsupported advanced feature for use when a class cannot be serialized and cannot be avoided.
 It should be avoided unless there is no choice.

-* Care needs to be taken when modifying CorDapps when custom checkpoint serializers are present.
+Care needs to be taken when modifying CorDapps when custom checkpoint serializers are present.
 Avoid removing or renaming a custom serializer needed to deserialize a checkpoint.
 It is best to modify CorDapps containing custom checkpoint serializers when no checkpoints are present.
 {{< /warning >}}

-{{< note >}}
+## Before you begin

-Please read [Pluggable serializers for CorDapps](cordapp-custom-serializers.md) before you start.
+Please read [Pluggable serializers for CorDapps](cordapp-custom-serializers.md) before starting writing custom checkpoint serializers.
-{{< /note >}}

 ## Writing a custom checkpoint serializer